-We reviewed relevant documents and conducted a physical inspection of the Wagner VA Clinic.
+We reviewed relevant documents and conducted a physical inspection of the Old Brownsville VA Clinic.
 The table below shows the areas reviewed for this topic.
+Any items that did not apply to this CBOC are marked NA.
 The facility generally met requirements.
 We made no recommendations.